H-1B vs. J-1 Visas

 Duration

 J-1: Minimum stay is 21 days.
 Maximum stay is 60 months.
-Note there is no minimum stay for J-1 Short-Term Scholars.
+(There is no minimum stay for J-1 Short-Term Scholars.)

-H-1B: Generally, H-4 dependents may not work in the U.S. However, if an H-1B worker has an approved immigrant petition, an H-4 spouse may apply for employment authorization by filing Form I-765 with USCIS.
+H-4: Generally, H-4 dependents may not work in the U.S. However, if an H-1B worker has an approved immigrant petition, an H-4 spouse may apply for employment authorization by filing Form I-765 with USCIS.
 H-4s may change status to H-1B if they qualify.
-Foreign nationals are responsible not only for filing fees for the H-4 status, but also the attorney fees, if any.
+H-4 children may attend school but may not work.
+H-1B workers are responsible for all visa-related costs for their dependents.

-J-1: J-2 spouses may apply to USCIS for employment authorization, but the salary cannot be considered as funding for J-1 activities.
+J-2: J-2 spouses may apply to USCIS for employment authorization, but the salary cannot be considered as funding for J-1 activities.
+J-2 children may attend school but may not work.
+J-1 scholars are responsible for all visa-related costs for their dependents.

 Government Filing Fees